nystudio107/craft-routemap/docs/docs/index.md

 ```
 ...where `sections` is an array of Section rules, `categories` is an array of Category rules, and `rules` is an array of rules specified in the Control Panel Settings->Routes combined with any route rules specified in your `config/routes.php`

-If your website has multiple sites, Route Map will return the URL rules for each `siteId` as the index:
+If your site has multiple sites, Route Map will return the URL rules for each `siteId` as the index:

 ```json
 {